billy1030714/freediving-recovery-analysis/README.md

 ---

-*This project demonstrates how rigorous scientific methodology can simultaneously advance practical applications and fundamental understanding in wearable health technology.*
+*Core Philosophy: Rigorous methodology to distinguish what we can measure from what we can predict in consumer health technology.*